 2. How to Reheat Steak on the Stovetop?

-To reheat the steak in a saucepan, heat the steak in the pan with a teaspoon of butter and oil over medium heat.
-Put a lid on the pan.
+To utilize this method, place the steak in a saucepan, adding a teaspoon each of butter and oil, and warm over medium heat.
+Cover the saucepan with a lid.

 3. How to Reheat Steak on the Grill?